dbcook/openrocket-database/README.md

 sizes.
 Only the OD of the tubes is given, and the nose cones are only identified by what tube size they fit and a general profile drawing.

+Myke Bergenske is reported in the blog post cited above to have claimed that in 1970, MPC sales exceeded those of Estes.

 The only online presence of the MPC catalogs is on http://vintagevendingwarehouse.weebly.com/history-of-mpc.html